andrewbihl/bsed/README.md

 ## Why not use Perl?

 In practice, few people know sed well enough to fire off commands from memory.
-For the casual or infrequent user, usually the path to success is to search stackoverflow.com for a quick sed command they can parse and tweak for their purposes.
+For the casual or infrequent user, usually the path to success is to search Stackoverflow for a quick sed command they can parse and tweak for their purposes.

 Even fewer people know Perl, as the syntax proves to be even more daunting and difficult to remember than sed.